mv-fs/ws-ephemeral-deluge/README.md

 # WS-EPHEMERAL

-This project aims to automate setting up ephemeral port on Windscribe VPN service for the purpose of port forwarding.
-Once the setup is done it wait patiently for next seven days.
-It delete the ephemeral port setting if any and set the new one.
-Useful for some torrent application which are running behind Windscribe VPN and need to open the ports.
+This repo is a fork of [ws-ephemeral](dhruvinsh/ws-ephemeral) with the goal of making it usable as a scheduled task for desktop and also change the qBittorrent integration to Deluge.
+Another change is that this verison will not delete the existing port but only grab it.
+This way you can use this script as a scheduled task while having the original reseting the ports independently on your server.

 ## Docker Setup

 > [!important]
-> NOTE: V1 is deprecated and should not be used.
+> DOCKER is not being supported actively in this repo, all the code is from the original repo and should not be expected to work.

 ### Registries